ewcaaa/ewcaaa/README.md

 ### :woman_technologist: About Me :
 I am a epidemiologist and aspiring developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the Netherlands.
-- :telescope: I’m working as a Biostatistician and statistical analyses for pharmaceutical companies.
+- :telescope: I’m working as a Biostatistician and am doing statistical analyses for pharmaceutical companies.
 - :seedling: Exploring Technical Content Writing.
 - :zap: In my free time, I am learning how to code in HTML, CSS, JavaScript and Python.
 - :airplane: I also love traveling and have until now been to 45 countries.